-We are asking stockholders to approve on an advisory basis our 2012 named executive officer compensation.
-The Board recommends a "FOR" vote because it believes that our executive compensation program serves us and our stockholders and is instrumental in helping us achieve our strong objectives.
-We believe our compensation policies and practices are effective in achieving our objectives of (1) attracting, motivating and retaining an exceptionally talented team of executives who deliver superior operational performance and provide leadership for our success in delivering technological innovation in a dynamic and competitive market and (2) rewarding performance and enhancing stockholder long-term value.
+We are asking stockholders to approve on an advisory basis our 2013 named executive officer compensation.
+The Board recommends a "FOR" vote because it believes that our executive compensation policies and practices serve us and our stockholders by helping us achieve our objectives of (1) attracting, motivating and retaining an exceptionally talented team of executives who deliver superior operational performance and provide leadership for our success in delivering technological innovation in a dynamic and competitive market and (2) rewarding performance and enhancing stockholder long-term value.

-Executive Compensation Elements Туре Form Terms Short-Term Compensation Base Pay Annual Non-Equity Incentive Compensation Based upon comparable market data and peer group comparisons Non-equity incentive compensation based on same performance criteria as all other management employees under the Incentive Plan Long-Term Compensation Equity Compensation Time-Based Restricted Stock Unit Awards Performance-Based Restricted Stock Unit Awards Value based on comparable market data Two-thirds of award has performance criteria based on Company performance relative to our peer group Retirement Pension PlansSavings Plans Retirement plans are the same for non-executive employees
+Executive Compensation Elements

+Туре Form Terms Short-Term Compensation Base Pay Annual Non-Equity Incentive Compensation Based upon comparable market data and peer group comparisons Non-equity incentive compensation based on generally the same performance criteria as all other management employees under the Company's Amended and Restated Incentive Compensation and Stock Plan Long-Term Compensation Equity Compensation Time-Based Restricted Stock Unit Awards Performance-Based Restricted Stock Unit Awards Value based on comparable market data Two-thirds of award has performance criteria based on Company performance relative to our peer group Retirement Pension PlansSavings Plans Retirement plans are the same for non- executive employees